-ACDSee Photo Studio review: Features
+ACDSee Photo Studio: Features

-In addition to the basics, the software features advanced tools such as cloning, touch-up and vector graphic tools that can completely transform your photos and eliminate unwanted flaws or background elements.
+There are also advanced tools such as cloning, touch-up and vector graphic tools that can completely transform your photos and eliminate unwanted flaws or background elements.

-As a photo organizer, ACDSee Photo Studio 2020 makes it easy to find the image you want to edit, and you can access all the photos on your computer, even ones that you have not imported into ACDSee.
+As a photo organizer, ACDSee Photo Studio 2021 makes it easy to find the image you want to edit, and you can access all the photos on your computer, even ones that you have not imported into ACDSee.
 You can organize photos by the day, month or year they were taken, or you can organize them by keywords, by ratings you assign, by geographical locations, by the camera you used, etc.

-ACDSee Photo Studio review: Compatibility and export options
+ACDSee Photo Studio: Compatibility and export options

-The program supports over 50 different file formats, including the popular RAW, JPG, TIFF, PNG, GIF, PSD and PDF formats.
+ACDSee Photo Studio supports over 50 different file formats, including the popular RAW, JPG, TIFF, PNG, GIF, PSD and PDF formats.
 This should cover almost any project, though some competitors offer compatibility with even more file types.
 With resizing tools, you can optimize your photos for online content so you can post them on the web.
 ACDSee allows you to post your photos or albums onto social media websites and online galleries, or to send them through emails.

-ACDSee Photo Studio review: Price and support options
+ACDSee Photo Studio: Price and support options

 ACDSee gives you access to user guides and support directly from the program.
 For questions or technical difficulties, you can contact customer service representatives by phone or email.
 You can also search for answers on the product’s FAQs page or ask a question in the user forum.

-Should you buy ACDSee Photo Studio 2020?
+Should you buy ACDSee Photo Studio 2021?